Fit as a Mama Bear

 • Drink lots of water

-I haven’t tested this natural sunscreen recipe out in direct sunlight for eight hours because that’s insane.
-The sun here in Canada gets intense so yes, they are forced into shade sometimes to cool off their systems.
+I haven’t tested this natural sunscreen out in direct sunlight for eight hours because that’s insane.
+Skin cancer aside, the sun here in Canada gets intense so yes, they are forced into shade sometimes to reduce exposed skin and cool off their systems.

 Oil repels water, so you stay protected a bit longer.